Quantum Approximate Optimization Algorithm for Test Case Optimization: Methodology

 \subsection{Process of \ourApproach}

 Currently, available quantum computers with limited qubits cannot directly solve TCO problems with many test cases with QAOA.
 Thus, we combine an impact-guided decomposition (IGDec) strategy adapted from \textit{qbsolv}~\cite{dwavePartitioning} by D-Wave with QAOA to solve TCO problems as a classical-quantum hybrid approach with the Ising formulation and QAOA circuit described before.
-Fig.~\ref{fig:overview} shows the overview of \ourApproach that has the three main steps described below.
+In the IGDec strategy, the decomposition of the problem is determined by the \textit{impact} value of each test case.
+Fig.~\ref{fig:overview} shows the overview of \ourApproach that has the three main steps described below, and the IGDec strategy is composed of Step 2 and Step 3.

 \textbf{Step 1.
 Initialization.} Given a test suite containing \totalTestCase test cases, we initially assign random values (i.e., $-1$ or $+1$) to the decision variables associated with each test case.
 We represent the bit string as $\binaryVariables$.
 With the objective function of Eq.~\ref{eq:final_obj}, we get an initial fitness value $\mathit{fval}$.